Skip to main content

 With the introduction of MMP the opportunity for minor parties to gain parliamentary representation increased.
 As a result, coalition and minority governments have become commonplace.

-The next election is scheduled for 14 October 2023.
 New Zealand general elections are held every three years.
 It is compulsory to enrol to vote, but voting is not compulsory.

 Economic Overview